COVID-19—We’re in this together

 Help crowdsource the safe return of ILL physical items

-When COVID-19 hit, nearly 400,000 physical items were on loan to 5,674 libraries via the WorldShare ILL network.
-As these libraries begin to reopen, ILL professionals need to know if, and when, to send items back to their home library.
+When the pandemic hit, nearly 400,000 physical items were on loan to 5,674 libraries via the WorldShare ILL network.
+As these libraries reopen, ILL professionals need to know if, and when, to send items back to their home library.

 You can help crowdsource the safe return of ILL physical items.
 At the request of the ILL community, and to support this urgent need, OCLC is providing an easy way for you to signal when it is safe to mail physical items back to your library.